tbk642/OCA/README.md

 # Contains code to OCA-figures
-"oca uden lande.py" contains code for the oca figure without any countries
+"oca uden lande.py" contains code for the oca figure WITHOUT any countries "OCA_with_countries.py" contains code for the oca figure WITH countries